 Signs and symptoms indicating the development of an addiction can include:

-Losing interest or neglecting responsibilities in favor of engaging in addictive habits
+Losing interest or neglecting responsibilities in favour of engaging in addictive habits

 Uncontrollably seeking out addictive substances

-Engaging in habit-forming behavior to a dangerous extent
+Engaging in habit-forming behaviour to a dangerous extent

 Experiencing an inability to cease the consumption of an addictive substance despite its negative effect on relationships, career, physical health, and mental health

 Increased risk taking in order to access addictive substances or while using addictive substances

 Changes in appearance and a poor sense of hygiene

 Developing a sense of secrecy surrounding addictive behaviours and habits

 Withdrawal occurs when an individual with an addiction takes steps to decrease their use of an addictive substance or ceases use of an addictive substance altogether.